degica/komoju-woocommerce/readme.txt

 == Description ==

-The Komoju Payments WooCommerce plugin allows customers to checkout with a variety of Japanese payment options, including Credit Card, Konbini, Webmoney and more.
+The KOMOJU plugin allows customers to checkout with a variety of Japanese payment options, including Credit Card, Konbini, Webmoney and more.

-To use this plugin you must have a [Komoju account](https://komoju.com/).
+To use this plugin you must have a [KOMOJU account](https://komoju.com/).

 = Configuration Instructions =
 Login to Wordpress as Administrator